atiro/national-collection-visualisation/intro.md

   * Dealing with archives properly (and apologies as always to archivists for defering their problems until later)
   * Optionally seperating out specimens and non-special collection library items from all charts
   * Updates showing progress in cataloguing/digitisation - comparing now with then
+  * Show how rich the cataloguing is - that is how much information is catalogued from simple inventory level to "complete"
   * Providing scorecard of how accessible each collection is and how easy it is to retrieve latest statistics
   * Providing a simple standard way for marking collection size available to aid in this work